MariMari1000/NGram-Frequency-Builder/README.md

 <h1>NGram Frequency Builder</h1>

 <p>
     The NGram Frequency Builder is a Java application that analyzes text files to compute the frequency of n-grams (sequences of contiguous items, typically words or characters).
-This README provides detailed instructions on how to use the application effectively.
 </p>

 <h2>Features</h2>